mikeizbicki/cmc-csci040/README.md

 If you have extenuating circumstances, contact me in advance of the due date and I may extend the due date for you.

+If you collaborate with other students or visit the QCL for help with an assignment, you get an automatic 2 day extension.

+**Collaboration Policy:**

+You are encouraged to discuss all labs and projects with other students, subject to the following constraints:

+1. you must be the person typing in all code for your assignments, and
+1. you must not copy another student's code.

+You may use any online resources you like as references.

+*WARNING:*
+All material in this class is cumulative.
+If you work "too closely" with another student on an assignment, you won't understand how to complete subsequent assignments, and you will quickly fall behind.
+You should view collaboration as a way to improve your understanding, not as a way to do less work.

+*You are ultimately responsible for ensuring you learn the material!*

+**COVID-19 Policy:**

+I want to respect everyone's various comfort levels with COVID exposure.
+Therefore:
+    1. you will be encouraged to work closely with other students in this class,
+    1. but you will not be required to work too closely (for example by sharing computers)

+If you are quarantined and cannot come to class:

+1. you are excused from the quizzes you miss and won't have to retake them;

+1. you are still responsible for turning in labs/projects on time;

+    1. unless you are also ill, then I will grant an appropriate extension
 ## Schedule

 | Week | Date        | Topic                                                |